 Thomas M. Morrow

-Tom focuses his practice on IP litigation, with an emphasis in patent and trade secret litigation.
+Tom is recognized as a “Texas Super Lawyer” in Intellectual Property Litigation by Thomson Reuters.
+He focuses his practice on IP litigation, with an emphasis in patent and trade secret litigation.
 Prior to becoming a lawyer, he worked for Amoco as a chemical manufacturing engineer and for Reichhold Chemicals as a senior plant engineer.
 By education, Tom is a chemical engineer.

 Tom writes and speaks frequently on IP issues.
 His publications have addressed defending patent infringement suits, the practice of reverse engineering in compliance with the Digital Millennium Copyright Act, software and business method patents, patent reexamination, the rights of employee-inventors in the U.S. and abroad, fair use in copyright law, and other topics.
 He has spoken extensively on several areas of copyright and trade secrets law, as well as on IP litigation in the oil and gas industry.